isomerpages/sportsg-corp/_anti-doping-singapore/Resources/World Anti Doping Code.md

 #### **WORLD ANTI-DOPING AGENCY**

 ![World Anti-Doping Code](/images/What%20We%20Do/Anti%20Doping%20Singapore/Resources/World%20Anti%20Doping%20Code/WADA_Code_2021.jpeg)
-[World Anti-Doping Code](https://www.wada-ama.org/en/resources/the-code/world-anti-doping-code) - The WAD Code provides the framework for harmonized anti-doping policies, rules and regulations within sport organisations and among public authorities.
+[World Anti-Doping Code](https://www.wada-ama.org/en/resources/the-code/world-anti-doping-code) - The WAD Code provides the framework for harmonised anti-doping policies, rules and regulations within sport organisations and among public authorities.
 It works in conjunction with eight International Standards aimed at bringing harmonization among anti-doping organisations.

 ![Prohibited List](/images/What%20We%20Do/Anti%20Doping%20Singapore/Resources/World%20Anti%20Doping%20Code/ISPL_2021.jpeg)
 [Prohibited List](https://www.wada-ama.org/en/resources/science-medicine/prohibited-list-documents) - The Prohibited List identifies the substances and methods prohibited in-competition, out-of-competition and in particular sports.
 The List is reviewed by WADA annually.